ARION

 “Mr. Robeson, Sir.”

 The mayor looked up from his tablet, where he had been poring over the production reports laying additional water lines throughout the proposed city.
-He was actually glad for the interruption of such a dry report that he did not even mind the ship intelligence’s dig at his title.
+He was actually glad for the interruption of such a dry report that he did not even mind the ship intelligence’s formal use of his name.

 “Yes, Arion, what have you got?”